ad-freiburg/ad-blog/content/post/project-nilm.md

 </center>
 </figure>
 <br>
 <p>The NILMTK workflow is shown in Figure 2.
 The data from the Dataset is first converted to NILMTK-DF which is the standard energy disaggregation data structure used by the toolkit.
 Parsers for the different datasets are available which convert the dataset into NILMTK-DF.
 Now various different statistics can be observed in order to analyze the dataset.
 NILMTK provides statistical and diagnostic functions which provide a detailed understanding of each data set.
 Preprocessing functions are available that help mitigating challenges with NILM datasets.
-NILMTK provides the easy use or various different algorithms in order to disaggregate the data.
+NILMTK provides the easy use of various different algorithms in order to disaggregate the data.
 Evaluation of results are possible with the Metrics that are provided by the toolkit.
 NILMTK now also provides an API in order to run various different experiments.
 The API makes running experiments extremely quick and efficient, with the emphasis on creating finely tuned reproducible experiments where model and parameter performances can be easily evaluated at a glance.
 </div>
 <div id = "div7">
 <h2>7.
 Different Algorithms for NILM</h2><br>